 The Ostereierbaum, or Easter Egg Tree, is a centuries-old tradition in Germany and Austria in which locals hang colorfully decorated eggs on bushes, trees, or tiny branches in or outside their homes on Good Friday.
 In Bavaria and parts of northern Germany, people also decorate wells and fountains with bright displays.
 In the town of Lügde, locals send burning “fire wheels” down a slope known as Easter Hill.

-In Russia, Poland, and former Eastern Bloc countries like Ukraine and Slovenia, the dinner table for Easter Sunday is always decorated with a sculpture in the shape of a lamb. . . made of butter.
+In Russia, Poland, and Slovenia, the dinner table on Easter Sunday is embellished with a unique edible decoration: a butter sculpture in the shape of a lamb.
 Why?
-A lamb is supposed to be the one form the devil can’t take on, as it’s symbolic of Christ, the Lamb of God.
+In the Old Testament, a lamb is symbolic of Christ, the “Lamb of God,” and is believed to be the one form the devil can’t take on.
+Plus, everyone needs butter at a feast.

 In the Greek Orthodox Church, eggs are dyed blood red on Easter to symbolize Christ’s death.
 According to long-standing tradition, many Greeks play an egg-cracking game called tsougrisma to celebrate Easter Sunday.
 The game, symbolizing Christ’s crucifixion and resurrection, is simple: Each player holds a red egg.
 One player taps the end of his or her egg against the end of the other’s egg.
 The player whose egg doesn’t crack gets good luck for the following year . . . or so legend has it in Greece, at least.